Higher energy costs squeeze vendors in CA

-Flashlights would have been handy at San Francisco-based Peking Handicraft, which has experienced the brownouts that have garnered headlines around the country.
+Flashlights would have been handy at San-Fransisco-based Peking Handicraft, which has experienced the brown-outs that have garnered headlines around the country.

 "Our computers did go down once, but we got a warning so we were able to close them down," said Ray McCall, sales manager.
-"And we've shut down part of the office twice and taken a couple of forced lunch breaks."
-Otherwise, he said, "We've been fortunate."
+"And we've shut down part of the office twice and take a couple of forced lunch breaks."
+Otherwise, he said, "we've been fortunate."

-To SDH Enterprises in Cordelia, CA, which does all of its manufacturing in Europe, utilities do not represent a significant amount of overhead.
-Nonetheless, "we have to be more conservative about our energy use," said Cathy Stemmier, sales manager.
+SDH Enterprises in Cordelia, Calif., does all of its manufacturing in Europe, to utilities to do not represent a significant amount of overhead.
+Noneless, "we have to be more conservative about our energy use," said Cathy Stemmier, sales manager.

 Custom Comfort ceo Trever Rabkin echoed that sentiment.
-"A couple of our vendors-fabric and finishing plants-have been affected.
+"A couple of our vendros — fabric and finishing plants — have been affected.
 It delayed us a couple of days at worst."

-Cecile Saydah/Design Network president Harold Schierholt noted that one of his company's plastic processors has not been able to meet deadlines because of the exorbitant amount of power needed in its production process.
+Cecile Saydah/Design Network president Harold Schierholt noted that one of its plastic processors has not been able to meet deadlines due to the exorbitant amount of power needed in its production process.
 But Saydah itself is located in "one of the most dependable and reliable utility districts (the Los Angeles Department of Power and Water)," he added, and hasn't seen any meaningful rate increases.

 Veratex, Los Angeles, also finds itself in a fairly secure power zone.
-"We generate our own power, and we have excess power," said vp Dale Talbert.
+"We generate out won power, and we have excess power," said vp Dale Talbert.
 "Most of the companies in greater Los Angeles are selling power to the state."

-The big question now is whether the vendors that have been saddled with higher utility costs will find a way to pass them along, a particularly sensitive subject given the cautious retail environment.
+The big question now if whether the vendors that have been saddled with higher utility costs will find a way to pass them along, a particularly sensitive subject given the cautious retail environment.

 And that, more than anything, may prove the deciding factor for many California textiles companies.
 "It's simply not an option to pass any kind of price increase along because there's always someone out there willing to sell the same products for less," noted Leo Hollander, chairman and ceo, Hollander Home Fashions, which has a production facility in California.

-"We're just not in the kind of environment right now to be passing costs along," said Brentwood's Sweet.
+"We're just no in the kind of environment right now to be passing costs along," said Brentwood's Sweet.
 "We're putting a little ketchup and mustard on it and swallowing."

 We would love your feedback!